Bekaboo/pacman-install-comments/README.md

 sudo ./install.sh
 ```

-You may want to add `HooDir = /etc/pacman.d/hooks` to your pacman config file, though it is enabled by default.
+You may want to add `HookDir = /etc/pacman.d/hooks` to your pacman config file, though it is enabled by default.

 ## Uninstallation